nautobot/go-nautobot/docs/Module.md

 ### NewModule

-`func NewModule(id string, objectType string, display string, url string, naturalSlug string, moduleType BulkWritableCableRequestStatus, status BulkWritableCableRequestStatus, created NullableTime, lastUpdated NullableTime, notesUrl string, ) *Module`
+`func NewModule(objectType string, display string, url string, naturalSlug string, moduleType BulkWritableCableRequestStatus, status BulkWritableCableRequestStatus, created NullableTime, lastUpdated NullableTime, notesUrl string, ) *Module`

 NewModule instantiates a new Module object
 This constructor will assign default values to properties that have it defined,